 Gummies aren’t just for bears and worms anymore.
-Tokyo’s FabCafe in Shibuya recently offered nine lucky customers the chance to create a 3D-printed gummy version of themselves!
-Using the café’s 3D body scanner, customers made colorful gummies of their bodies for White Day—a Japanese follow-up to Valentine’s Day.
+Tokyo’s FabCafe in Shibuya offers customers the chance to create a 3D-printed gummy version of themselves!
+Using the café’s 3D body scanner, customers can make colorful gummies of their bodies for White Day—a Japanese follow-up to Valentine’s Day.

-FabCafe, a coffee shop and 3D printing hub, recently offered female customers the chance to have their faces scanned and printed into a mold to be cast in chocolate for Valentines’ Day.
-For White Day, the personalized 3D-printed gift trend continued, but this time the body scanner was used to create a head to toe scan of each customer.
+FabCafe, a coffee shop and 3D printing hub, originally offered female customers the chance to have their faces scanned and printed into a mold to be cast in chocolate for Valentines’ Day.
+For White Day, the personalized 3D-printed gift trend continued, but now the body scanner can be used to create a head-to-toe scan of each customer.

-For just $60, customers took part in a two-part workshop with a detailed 3D scan of their entire bodies.
-FabCafe then 3D printed the files into detailed plastic molds of each customer.
-Then, the men got to pour jelly candy into their own molds, making a colorful collection of tasty miniature versions of themselves.
+For just 7,000 yen (the equivalent of about $60 USD), customers can take part in a two-part workshop with a detailed 3D scan of their entire bodies.
+FabCafe then 3D prints the files into detailed plastic molds of each customer.
+Then, people can pour liquid jelly candy into their own molds, making a colorful collection of tasty miniature versions of themselves.